arseniyturin/SGD-From-Scratch/README.md

 ### Partial Derivatives

-We use partical derivatives to find how each individual parameter affect MSE, so thats where word _partial_ comes from.
-In simple words we take derivative with respect to `m` and `b` **separately**.
+We use partial derivatives to find how each individual parameter affects MSE, so that's where word _partial_ comes from.
+In simple words, we take the derivative with respect to `m` and `b` **separately**.
 Take a look at the formula below.
 It looks almost exactly the same as MSE, but this time we added f(m, b) to it.
 It essentially changes nothing, except now we can plug `m` and `b` numbers into it and calculate the result.

 ### $$𝑓(𝑚,𝑏)= \frac{1}{n}\sum_{i=1}^{n}(y_i - (mx_i+b))^2$$